My dog has diarrhea. What caused it and what do I do?

 Do you still feel confident that you can always deal with your dog’s diarrhea on your own?
 The above is not a complete list!

-If runny stools are the only sign and your dog is acting their normal self otherwise, you can see if they improve in a day or two.
+If runny stools are the only sign and your dog is acting their normal self otherwise, you can see if they improve in a day or two with dietary management.
 If there are other symptoms in the mix, don’t wait.

 Accompanying symptoms calling a vet visit include: